 Overview

-This report presents a data analysis exercise for the course An Introduction to the R Programming Language.
+This report contains a data analysis exercise for the course An Introduction to the R Programming Language.

-The analysis explores potential differences in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022, focusing on clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R).
+The analysis check for potential differences in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 between municipalities in clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R).

 This exercise is for educational purposes only.